-Headed out on your first-ever RV trip?
+Heading out on an RV road trip?

 It’s an exciting time, that’s for sure.
 You’re about to take on the road in a brand new way and have an epic adventure!

-Fortunately, many rental RVs come equipped with all of these amenities, which can be a pretty huge convenience — even one you might consider paying extra for.
+Sure, you need clothing, shoes, and toiletries… but you also need specific RV toilet paper, not to mention towels, cups, dishes, silverware, sheets, pillows, and more.
+Fortunately, many rental RVs come equipped with all of these amenities, which is huge convenience — even one you might consider paying extra for.
 Just imagine having to drag all of those everyday items into your rig from home before your trip.
 Not the most relaxing start to a vacation!

 - Electrical hookup cords

 - Mobile hotspot for reliable WiFi or other signal boost equipment

 - Emergency kit: This might include simple tools to fix a flat tire, road flares, warning triangles, and first aid supplies like bandaids and alcohol wipes.